Rari-Capital/fuse-contracts/README.md

 ## How it works

 Fuse by Rari Capital is a decentralized money market creator, directory, and liquidator based on the Ethereum blockchain.
+A high-level overview of how Fuse works is available in [`CONCEPT.md`](CONCEPT.md).
 Find out more about Fuse and Rari Capital at [rari.capital](https://rari.capital).

 ## Installation (for development and deployment)